mvallet91/JELAI/README.md

     - The Expert Agent (`ea-handler.py`) provides concise, factual technical information based on context provided by the TA.
     - The Admin API (`admin_api.py`) provides a REST interface for the admin dashboard to manage system configuration, learning materials, and analytics.
 - The **admin dashboard** container provides a web-based interface for educators to:
-    - Configure AI tutor behavior and prompts
+    - Manage workspace templates (files copied to each student's environment)
-    - Manage learning objectives for different tasks
+    - Upload and organize shared resources (read-only files accessible to all students)
-    - Upload and organize learning materials
+    - Configure learning objectives for specific tasks and assignments
     - Monitor student analytics and engagement metrics
-    - Access the dashboard at `http://localhost:8006` after deployment
+    - Access the dashboard through JupyterHub's admin interface
     - Both agents are started via the `start.sh` script.
     - The LA module (in progress) processes telemetry logs to generate insights.
 - **Fluent** is used to collect logs from the individual containers and send them to the middleware container for storage and processing with the LA module.